gavanm/TivoBruteForce/README.md

     00:10:20.150 -> Digit 0 A10C8C03
     00:10:20.730 -> Digit 2 A10C940B
     ```
-1. Once you have confirmed the sketch is working, unplug the USB Cable and relocate the Arduino Uno and Breadboard with IR Transmitter Module so that the IR module is pointing at the TiVo, and is 5-10 centimeters away - approximately pointing to the middle of the front panel.
+1. Once you have confirmed the sketch is working, unplug the USB Cable and relocate the Arduino Uno and Breadboard with IR Transmitter Module so that the IR module is pointing at the TiVo, and is 5-10 centimetres away - approximately pointing to the middle of the front panel.
 1. In the `KidZone Now Playing` screen, highlight the `Exit TiVo KidZone` menu entry.
 1. Press `Select` on your remote control.
 1. The Four Passcode boxes will be displayed.